Techtonica/curriculum/data-visualization/data-visualization.md

     .text(function(d) { return d; });
   ```

-- Open up your html file in a web browser and see what happens!
+- Open up your HTML file in a web browser and see what happens!
 - The script above should render a horizontal bar chart that represents the values in `data = [4, 8, 15, 16, 23, 42]`
 - This works but div elements are limited in their shape and positioning in the DOM